 Golden Retrievers are also a good choice for people with an active lifestyle because they can be trained to hunt or accompany their owners wherever they go.

-Are golden retrievers easy to train?
-Yes, they are!
-These double-coated canines are loyal to their owners and eager to please, which makes them highly trainable.
+Golden Retrievers are loyal to their owners and eager to please, which makes them highly trainable.